-For example, from Figure 7-2, if the gray scale value of a given input pixel is 40% (before gamma is applied), then the gray scale value is 13% after gamma is applied.
-This reduction indicates that gamma has a direct impact on the displayed gray scale level of a pixel, and it also has a direct impact on the landed duty cycle of a pixel.
+From Figure 7-2, if the gray scale value of a given input pixel is 40% (before gamma is applied), then gray scale value will be 13% after gamma is applied.
+Therefore, it can be seen that since gamma has a direct impact displayed gray scale level of a pixel, it also has a direct impact on the landed duty cycle of a pixel.

-The IntelliBright algorithm for content adaptive illumination control (CAIC) and local area brightness boost (LABB) also apply transform functions on the gray scale level of each pixel.
+The IntelliBright algorithms content adaptive illumination control (CAIC) and local area brightness boost (LABB) also apply transform functions on the gray scale level of each pixel.

-But while the amount of gamma applied to every pixel of every frame is constant (the exponent, gamma, is constant), CAIC and LABB are both adaptive functions that can apply different amounts of either boost or compression to every pixel of every frame.
+But while the amount of gamma applied to every pixel (of every frame) is constant (the exponent, gamma, is constant), CAIC and LABB are both adaptive functions that can apply a different amounts of either boost or compression to every pixel of every frame.

-Give consideration to any image processing which occurs before the DLPC3434 controller.
+Consideration must also be given to any image processing which occurs before the DLPC3437 controller.